(c) 2024 PillSync.com

 Warning: Increased Mortality In Elderly Patients With Dementia-related Psychosis And Suicidal Thoughts And Behaviors

-Antidepressants increased the risk of suicidal thoughts and behaviors in patients aged 24 years and younger.
-Monitor for clinical worsening and emergence of suicidal thoughts and behaviors.
+• Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric and young adult patients.
+Closely monitor all antidepressant-treated patients for clinical worsening and emergence of suicidal thoughts and behaviors.
 Safety and effectiveness of brexpiprazole have not been established in pediatric patients with MDD.
+(5.2, 8.4)

 Go PRO for all pill images